 Hoffenheim were undone by an added-time Shakhtar Donetsk goal on Matchday 5, losing 3-2 to end their hopes of progressing to the Champions League round of 16.
 With three points from five matches, Julian Nagelsmann's side are bottom of the group, but can climb to third and into the Europa League if they win in Manchester and Shakhtar lose at home to Lyon.
-Although Nelson has been used as a substitute in Hoffenheim's last seven matches in all competitions, the Arsenal loanee's record of six goals in ten Bundesliga appearances (389 minutes) is hard to ignore in such a decisive fixture.
+Nelson has been used as a substitute in Hoffenheim's last seven matches in all competitions, and despite registering six goals in ten Bundesliga appearances (389 minutes), the Arsenal loanee once again has to settle for a place on the bench.
 That's not to say Hoffenheim ever struggle for goals, but they are winless in four following Saturday's comeback draw in Wolfsburg.
 Striker Adam Szalai is suspended, however.

 Pep Guardiola's Man City are already through to the last 16, but need a point to top the group.
 The defending English Premier League champions go into the game on the back of their first league defeat of the season, though, having lost 2-0 away to Chelsea at the weekend.
 Former Werder Bremen and Wolfsburg midfielder Kevin De Bruyne and striker Sergio Aguero missed the game through injury, and have been ruled out for the visit of tournament newcomers Hoffenheim.
 City were somewhat fortunate to win the reverse fixture, with an 87th-minute goal from David Silva decisive, but have been beaten once at home already in Europe this season, losing 2-1 to Lyon on Matchday 1.